Hachimi-Hachimi/hachimi-hachimi.github.io/docs/translation-guide/translation-system.md

 # Translation system
 Before getting into the process of making translations, let's have a look at how Hachimi handles translations in the first place.
-You don't need to fully understand everything that's being explained here, but it's a good idea to have a brief understand of how things work so you wouldn't be confused while making your translations.
+You don't need to fully understand everything that's being explained here, but it's a good idea to have a brief understanding of how things work so you wouldn't be confused while making your translations.

 ::: info
 If you also want to know how the translation dicts are formatted/organized, you should navigate around the `localized_data` directory to check them out while reading this article.
 You can do that by browsing your local copy at `[Game install dir]/hachimi/localized_data` if you have Hachimi installed, or you could browse the [UmaTL](https://github.com/UmaTL/hachimi-tl-en) repository on GitHub.